-Employment Projections : Calculation
+Employment Projections: Calculation

-Over the years, the U.S. Bureau of Labor Statistics (BLS) has undertaken many changes in its employment projections as new data series became available and as economic and statistical tools improved.
+Over the years, the U.S. Bureau of Labor Statistics (BLS) has undertaken many changes to employment projections as new data series became available and as economic and statistical tools improved.
 Since the late 1970s, however, the basic methodology has remained largely the same.
-Procedures have centered on: projections of an interindustry, or input–output, model that determines job requirements associated with production needs, and the National Employment Matrix, which depicts the distribution of employment by industry and occupation.
+Procedures have centered on: projections of an interindustry, or input-output, model that determines job requirements associated with production needs, and the National Employment Matrix, which depicts the distribution of employment by industry and occupation.
 Projecting employment in industry and occupational detail requires projections of the total economy and its sectors.
-BLS develops its 10-year projections in a series of six steps that examine:
+BLS develops 10-year projections in a series of six steps that examine:

 - The size and demographic composition of the labor force